You don’t believe the same things anymore,

 Like something essential is missing.

-what you believe, where you’re going, who you’re becoming,
+what you believe, where you’re going, what any of this means,

 that doesn’t mean you’re failing.

-It means you’re standing in a place you were never allowed to stand before.
+It means you’re standing in a place you were never allowed to stand.

 You are not behind.